 It's rare for pets to experience complications during a C-section, but there are risks with any procedure, Caesarean sections included.
 Potential complications of C-section include:

 - Anesthetic death

 - What can I expect during the immediate recovery period?

 After the surgery, anesthetic should wear off quickly.
-Most dogs and cats fully recover from anaesthesia by the time they leave to go home.
-It may take them 2 to 6 hours to completely recover from the anaesthesia.
+Most dogs and cats fully recover from anesthesia by the time they leave to go home.
+It may take them 2 to 6 hours to completely recover from the anesthesia.

 During this recovery period, closely watch over your pet so that she does not inadvertently fall and hurt herself, or roll over on top of her newborn puppies.
 Prior to leaving her alone with the kittens or puppies, ensure that she is completely alert and awake, has taken interest in caring for her babies, and is able to stand on her own.

 Mom should begin eating within a few hours of coming home.
 Offer only small amounts of food and water frequently (every 15 to 30 minutes) for the first 24 hours following surgery.
 Should she eat or drink too quickly, she may vomit.

 A dog or cat will require a lot of food during their nursing period.
 For those first few weeks, she needs about one-and-a-half times her normal amount.
 By the time she's been nursing for 3 or 4 weeks, she may eat up to 2 to 3 times her regular amount.
 Feed her a high-quality premium food while she nurses in order to give her and her litter enough nutrition.